PierreQuinton/FunProg/src/church_encodings/theory.md

 operations take as input two integers and output a Boolean.
 But we have defined Booleans so we can make them output one of our homemade Booleans.

-Let us start slow by implementing a function that tests if an integer is $\izero$.
-As our numbers are defined by the number of times they apply a function to an initial value, we want our function to yield $\btrue$ if and only if the function is applied $0$ times, and $\bfalse$ otherwise.
-So the function we apply should always return $\bfalse$ and the initial value should be $\btrue$.
+Let us start slow by implementing a function that tests if an integer is $\operatorname{zero}$.
+As our numbers are defined by the number of times they apply a function to an initial value, we want our function to yield $\operatorname{true}$ if and only if the function is applied $0$ times, and $\operatorname{false}$ otherwise.
+So the function we apply should always return $\operatorname{false}$ and the initial value should be $\operatorname{true}$.
 In Python this code would look something like this:
 ```python
 def is_zero(n):
     result = True